marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/kvm.md

 If your host does not have its own public IP address, you need to specify the bastion IP address that the OCP cluster would use to reach your bastion host, i.e. its local IP address you used to connect to the bastion.

-If you plan to install a cloud pak and/or need storage, you need to set the flag to setup OCS Storage
+If you plan to install a cloud pak and/or need storage, you need to set the flag to setup OCS Storage:

 **OCP_CREATE_OPENSHIFT_CONTAINER_STORAGE=**true